resilmesh2/CASM/README.md

 ```

 You can check the workflow progress in the Temporal server GUI http://localhost:8080/namespaces/default/workflows.
-When the nmap workflows finish successfully, you can check the populated neo4j database on http://localhost:7474/browser/.
+When the nmap workflows finish successfully, you can check the populated Neo4j database on http://localhost:7474/browser/.

-Then either wait for cve-connector scheduled workflow to trigger, or trigger it manually  by going here:
+Then either wait for the cve-connector scheduled workflow to trigger, or trigger it manually  by going here:
 http://localhost:8080/namespaces/default/schedules, click on the cve-update-scheduled-workflow and in the right upper
 corner select `Trigger`.